leeandrew135/The-Music-Box/README.md

 ## Overview

-This project is a web-based MP3 file sound visualizer that generates a dynamic visual representation of the music being played based on sound frequencies.
-The visualizer uses the HTML5 `<audio>` element to play an MP3 file, and it generates a real-time visualization using Web Audio API and the `<canvas>` element.
+This project is a web-based MP3 file sound visualiser that generates a dynamic visual representation of the music being played based on sound frequencies.
+The visualiser uses the HTML5 `<audio>` element to play an MP3 file, and it generates a real-time visualization using Web Audio API and the `<canvas>` element.

 ---